 Following a creditable performance away at Juventus, fans of the seven-time European champions had held a ray of hope that there were signs of the season getting better.
-Performances had clearly improved, as did their odds on almost every sportsbook, but now it was time for the results to match that in order for the team to start their ascent up the standings.
+Performances had clearly improved but now it was time for the results to match that in order for the team to start their ascent up the standings.

 The team were unfortunately missing three key components from the clash at Allianz Stadium as Suso pulled out during the warmup, while Hakan Calhanoglu and the ever-improving Ismael Bennacer were serving one-match bans for yellow-card accumulations.
 Regardless, a club of Milan's stature and ambitions can’t be using absences as an excuse.

 Almost 60,000 fans at San Siro would have been encouraged enough by the superb start from their side.
 They played high up the pitch, did not let the Partenopei play in their now-customary way and moved the ball around with purpose.

 The replacements for Suso and Hakan - Ante Rebic and the fit-again Giacomo Bonaventura - filled in admirably at the start.
 The Croatia winger whipped in a cross from the right, which gave the Napoli goalkeeper Alex Meret a chance to stretch his fingertips to clear away the ball.
 Unfortunately, the performance of the summer recruit peaked at that point and he ended up looking like a deer in headlights, as he fell off considerably.